xipki/xipki/commands.md

      transfer a URL

-Feature xipki-security-shell (not started by default)
+Feature xipki-security (started by default)
 -----

    * `xi:cert-info`